insysbio/heta-case-mini/README.md

 ## Continuous integration solutions

 The repository includes the example of settings for CI/CD.
-See files: `.github/workflows/build.yml`, `.github/workflows/build-and-share.yml` for GH Actions,  `.travis.yml` for Travis (temporally disabled).
+See files: `.github/workflows/build.yml`, `.github/workflows/build-and-share.yml` for GH Actions,  `.travis.yml` for Travis, `appveyor.yml` for Appveyor.

 The result of integration can be found on GitHub Pages <https://insysbio.github.io/heta-case-mini/>